sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-link-entity/cp-mobile-dev-kit-link-entity.md

     <!-- border -->![MDK](img-7.16.png)

-    Now, you will notice that new record has been created and count value for **See All** is increased by one as you implemented in step 6.
+    Now, you will notice that new record has been created and count value for **See All** is increased by one.

     <!-- border -->![MDK](img-7.17.png)